 WP DB Backup (Free)

 WP DB Backup is an extremely popular (and free) plugin with over 400,000 active installs.
-It’s pretty easy to create automatic database backups and to restore them when needed.
+It's pretty easy to create automatic database backups and restore them when needed.
 However, it only backs up the databases.
-It won’t backup your media files, images, etc.
+It won't back up your media files, images, etc.

-This plugin hasn’t received much attention and has far less active installs than most of the popular ones.
-But it’s definitely worth mentioning.
-Especially for shared hosting accounts or servers where resource management is a concern.
+This plugin hasn't received much attention and has far fewer active installs than most popular ones.
+But it's worth mentioning, especially for shared hosting accounts or servers where resource management is a concern.
 This is due to the way your backups are created.

 WP Time Capsule uses incremental backups.
-When you make changes to your site, it’s only those changes that are backed up vs backing up your entire site – again.
-Which means you don’t end up with 20 enormous backup files being zipped and stored – of mostly the same stuff.
+When you make changes to your site, it's only those changes that are backed up vs. backing up your entire site – again.
+This means you don't end up with 20 enormous backup files being zipped and stored – of mostly the same stuff.